Peharge/MAVIS-old/README.md

 3. **Important:** Make sure you have administrator rights, as the installation process may require changes to your system.

-4. Double-click the `mavis-launcher-4.bat` file to begin the installation.
+4. Double-click the `mavis-launcher-4.bat` or `mavis-terminal-5.bat` file to begin the installation.

 5. Follow the on-screen instructions provided by the installation script.
 This may involve confirming multiple steps, such as installing dependencies or adjusting environment variables.

-6. Once the installation process is complete, MAVIS 4 EAP will be installed on your system and can be launched from running [`mavis-installer-4.bat`](https://github.com/Peharge/MAVIS/blob/main/run-mavis-installer-4.bat) or [`Download mavis-terminal-5.bat`](https://github.com/Peharge/MAVIS/raw/main/run-mavis-terminal-5.bat) again.
+6. Once the installation process is complete, MAVIS 4 EAP will be installed on your system and can be launched from running [`mavis-installer-4.bat`](https://github.com/Peharge/MAVIS/blob/main/run-mavis-installer-4.bat) or [`mavis-terminal-5.bat`](https://github.com/Peharge/MAVIS/raw/main/run-mavis-terminal-5.bat) again.

 ### Troubleshooting

 - **Issue:** The script does not run.
   **Solution:** Ensure that you are running the script with administrator rights.
-Right-click on `mavis-installer.bat` or `Download mavis-terminal-5.bat` and select **"Run as Administrator"**.
+Right-click on `mavis-installer.bat` or `mavis-terminal-5.bat` and select **"Run as Administrator"**.

 - **Issue:** Missing permissions or errors during installation.
   **Solution:** Check your user rights and ensure that you have the necessary permissions to install programs.